Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Problem Statement

-In this work, we deploy redundant robot assignments to help counter the adverse effect of uncertainty on robot travel times.
+The main novelty of our approach is the use of redundant robots to help counter the adverse effect of uncertainty.
 If the system admits a sufficiently large number of robots (i.e., $N_{\mathrm{d}} - M > 0$), we can assign multiple robots to the same goal, while still ensuring that all goals are assigned at least one robot.
-For a given goal that just requires a single robot, \emph{only the fastest robot} belonging to the redundant robot group assigned to this goal actually ends up servicing the task (e.g., picking up a product or a passenger).
-We call this the \emph{first-come, first-to-serve} principle.
-In order to measure the effective performance of such a system, we consider the time waited at a task location before being served.
-Given the first-come, first-to-serve principle, the random travel times to this task are aggregated over the redundant robot group, thus resulting in an effective waiting time that is equivalent to the minimum travel time:
+A key consideration is that the performance at each goal is measured by an \emph{aggregate cost} function that considers the joint performance of all assigned robots at that goal.